-SeminarCan be either staff- or student-led.
+Can be either staff- or student-led.
 Involves a group of students with a member of staff, seeking to explore and expand an aspect of course work and encourage debate.
 Seminars may be based on specific reading or following the study of an artefact or exhibition.
 They help to define the critical framework and to develop your confidence in the expression of your opinions and engage you in critical discourse with your peers.

+Studio Seminar

-Studio Seminar Studio seminars are normally conducted by a member of the studio staff, they sometimes may be student-led, under the guidance of a tutor.
+Studio seminars are normally conducted by a member of the studio staff, they sometimes may be student-led, under the guidance of a tutor.
 These seminars offer you the opportunity to discuss your own and other's work together with wider issues concerning the history and theory of art in a formal and critical manner.
 They also provide opportunity for you to formulate your ideas, to promote an exchange of views and encourage speculative discourse.

+Lecture

-- Lecture Given to student groups by staff and visiting speakers presenting a body of information in a formal way.
+Given to student groups by staff and visiting speakers presenting a body of information in a formal way.
 They provide a common taught element to a group of students.
-To get the most out of Lectures you should understand your own role as an active participant by taking notes, identifying areas to follow up with research after the lecture and by engaging in the questions and answers session at the conclusion of the lecture. - ProjectsThese are tutor-instigated elements of teaching, introducing a range of differing standpoints.
-They are intended to enhance the student's understanding, skills and knowledge, to encourage discussion and debate between students and between staff and students, and to promote personal research.
-At the end of each project there is a critical review of the work produced.
+To get the most out of Lectures you should understand your own role as an active participant by taking notes, identifying areas to follow up with research after the lecture and by engaging in the questions and answers session at the conclusion of the lecture.